CDCgov/data-exchange-routing/fns-routing/fn-ingestion-router/README.md

+**Note:** This repo will be archived and no longer will be updated.

 ## Router Function for the DEX Pipeline

 This function routes blobs dropped in a source storage account to a destination storage account.